Chapter 2:

 “Captain, she’s alive.”

 “Indeed… She is.”
 The man adjusted his glove.
-“Laufa, it was?
+“Laufa, was it?
 See to her induction.”

-He flicked his hand, and two men parted the masses, their eyes fixed on her.
-They seized an arm each, their hands rough, clamping down tightly.
-As they hauled her up, her knees buckled, and she stumbled.
+He flicked his hand and two men parted the masses, their eyes fixed straight on her.
+They seized an arm each, clamping down tightly with rough hands.
+As they hauled her up, her knees buckled and she stumbled forward.
 They dragged her through the crowd, a blend of fearful and awed faces.
-A mother jerked her child back as her heels scraped across the dirt.
-Nauseating scents of sweat and blood filled her nostrils.
+A father jerked his child back as her heels scraped across the dirt.
+The awful scents of sweat and blood filled her nostrils.

 Brother?
 She strained her neck.